peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 It’s hands down the hardest I've ever pushed myself in a road race.
 My emotions are bittersweet.
 I ran a PB by over five minutes, and I'm pleased to have turned in my best marathon performance yet – but for 23 miles, it was on.
 My target felt so close and ended up so far away.

+There are a few things for me to take away: recurring calf problems hindered my training and more miles would have definitely helped, but fuelling was much improved and I pushed harder for longer than I have in the past.

-There's a sense of joy at the same time as a nagging frustration that this always happens.
+I'm left with a sense of joy at the same time as a nagging frustration that this always happens.

 As F. Scott Fitzgerald wrote; “It eluded us then, but that’s no matter – tomorrow we will run faster, stretch out our arms farther … And then one fine morning– So we beat on, boats against the current, borne ceaselessly into the past.”